The Society for German-American Studies will hold its 42nd Annual Symposium in Indianapolis, Indiana, 19–21 April 2018.

 Membership in the Society for German-American Studies is required to participate in the Symposium.

-Please submit to Cora Lee Kluge a one-page abstract of your proposed presentation, preferably in electronic form, by December 15, 2017.
+Please submit to Cora Lee Kluge a one-page proposal, together with a brief abstract, which will be published in the online program if accepted, of your proposed presentation, preferably in electronic form, by December 15, 2017.
 Include your paper title, your full name as you wish it to appear in the program, your email address, your complete mailing address, and your academic affiliation, if any.

 Cora Lee Kluge <firstname.lastname@example.org> Please include SGAS in the subject line.

 Madison, WI 53705

 Graduate Student Grants